1.

 Explanation

-Ptolemy was an early astronomer who attempted to show that Mars moved in circles as it orbited the Earth.
-He proposed a geocentric model of the universe, known as the Ptolemaic system, where Earth was at the center and all celestial bodies, including Mars, moved in perfect circles around it.
-This model was widely accepted for centuries until it was later replaced by the heliocentric model proposed by Copernicus.
+Claudius Ptolemy was an early astronomer who attempted to show that Mars, along with other planets, moved in circles as it orbited the Earth.
+His geocentric model of the universe, where the Earth is at the center and all celestial bodies move in perfect circles around it, was widely accepted for many centuries until the heliocentric model proposed by Copernicus gained acceptance.

 What evidence would support that the Sun was the center of the solar system? ( check all that apply)